 What FDIC Insurance Doesn’t Cover

-FDIC insurance does not cover certain common account types and financial instruments, including some instruments that can be readily redeemed for cash.
-A non-exhaustive list of excluded accounts and instruments includes:
+FDIC insurance does not cover certain common ownership categories (account types) and financial instruments, including some instruments that can be readily redeemed for cash.
+A non-exhaustive list of excluded ownership categories and deposit products includes:

 - Exchange-traded securities, including stocks and ETFs

 - Mutual funds

 - U.S. Treasury notes, bills, and bonds (although the U.S. government separately guarantees these instruments)

 - Municipal bonds